Meet Gunnar

 The turning point came when we stopped treating the ears and started looking at the gut.

 Gunnar’s recurring infections were yeast-driven — and the yeast was being fed by his diet.
 Chicken was the primary culprit, combined with a carbohydrate load that kept his system in a constant low-grade inflammatory state.
-Switching to a novel protein diet and adding a targeted probiotic broke the cycle within three months.
+After two years on a kibble that wasn’t agreeing with him, we transitioned him onto a novel-protein raw + cooked + vegetables diet for a full year, then onto fully raw — and added a targeted probiotic.
+The cycle broke within three months of the food change.

 He hasn’t had an ear infection since.